siddharth1193/siddharth1193/README.md

 ## About Me

-- 💻 Aspiring Software Developer with a strong interest in *AI, Machine Learning, and Web Development*.
+- 💻 Aspiring Software Developer with a strong interest in *AI, Ethical Hacking, and Web Development*.
 - 🌱 I’m constantly learning new technologies and improving my coding skills.
 - 💡 I enjoy working on challenging projects and contributing to open-source.